BlakeLewis1/final-project/README.md

 CloudFormation is a tool from AWS that allows you to spin up resources effortlessly.
 You define all the resources you want AWS to spin up in a blueprint document made in either JSON or YAML.
 With CloudFormation you are able to see and design your infrastructure with the designer.

 When deciding which tool to use , terraform or cloud formation we focused on personal preference in the group and went with what the majority of the group felt comfortable with and with that in mind the group decided that terraform was the best tool to use for setting up the infrastructure of the deployment for the app on of the main reasons we decided to use terraform was that it was easier to use .ts files rather than using cloudformation and  .yml files because yaml files are prone to failing when there are indentation errors in the code.
 Terraform also validates the config file before running it.

+##  Acknowledgments

+* The QA Consultants for helping with my Development and teaching the required skills to build this application.

+## MIT License

+Copyright (c) 2020 BlakeLewis1

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.